DorGetter/WeWatch-Social-Streamer-Android-App/README.md

 * My Movies

-WeWatch is using a realtime database which provides adding new content daily!
+WeWatch is using a realtime database that is being updated daily!
 WeWatch allows users to contact the content providers of the app and request the content they are missing for a perfect viewing experience!
 #
 #